Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 All out-of-pocket expenses are your sole responsibility and are separate from your lawyer’s legal fees for their services.
 Case costs may include the costs of photocopying, investigators, expert witnesses, transcripts, long distance phone calls, postage, court filing fees, service of process, facsimile charges, jury fees, travel expenses and other costs.

-At Cantor Crane, we will advance the costs for investigation, court filing, process service, phone calls, postage, photocopying and faxing.
+At Cantor Injury Lawyers, we will advance the costs for investigation, court filing, process service, phone calls, postage, photocopying and faxing.
 Costs we do not advance will only be incurred for you by us after we first discuss it with you.
 We are not allowed to loan money to you against an unrealized recovery under our principles of Arizona Legal Ethical Rules.

 All of the information appearing on our website is general.
 We handle all cases on their own individual bases.
-During your representation, you can call Cantor Crane to speak with our paralegals or legal assistants any time you have simple questions.
+During your representation, you can call Cantor Injury Lawyers to speak with our paralegals or legal assistants any time you have simple questions.
 They are often able to answer your questions immediately and may serve as the liaison between us and you.
 Our paralegals and legal assistants are there to help you with questions and minor issues that may arise while your case is proceeding.